hailstonem/cockpit-experiments/part2.md

 #### A working example

-`immediateModeExample2.py` doesn't work out of the box: I've included a tweaked version here(todo:add link) that addresses the problems, and is setup up to work with a laser called '488nm' (so make sure you have this your depot file).
+However, `immediateModeExample2.py` doesn't work out of the box: I've included a tweaked version [here](immediateModeExample2.py) that addresses the problems, and is setup up to work with a laser called '488nm' (so make sure you have this your depot file).

 Key changes to note are:
-* Need to define is_running to return False (otherwise cockpit won't let you use takeImage).
+* Need to define `is_running` to return False (otherwise cockpit won't let you use `takeImage`).
 This is definitely a hacky workaround, so might break something.
 * The way you access the available Imagers has changed since this was written: use `depot.getHandlerWithName(f"{camera.name} imager").takeImage`

 From here it isn't difficult to make this into the kind of experiment I want to run, but first we need to be able to set the AO device: